luomuqinghan/OR-NMT/README.md

 + The speed of word-level training is almost the same as original transformer.
 + Sentence-level training is slower than word-level training.
 + `--use-epoch-numbers-decay` and `--decay-k` need to be adapted on different training data.
++ The `prob` field in the training log means the decay probability.

 Test training speed and GPU memory usage on iwslt de2en training set